The Mark III’s composite output is pretty bad.

 I didn’t grab a picture of the native RGB output, but it looks something like this:

-Rather than tamper with the console internally like I usually do, I had a theory I could use the 5V and ground pins of the output to power an external RGB amplifier.
-I grabbed a cheap RGB cable and spliced in a THS7314 based amplifier circuit (commonly used to RGB mod Nintendo 64s), powered and grounded by the console.
+Rather than tamper with the console internally, I had a theory I could use the 5V and ground pins of the output to power an external RGB amplifier.
+I grabbed a cheap RGB cable and did a quick and dirty splice in of a THS7314 based amplifier circuit (commonly used to RGB mod Nintendo 64s), powered and grounded by the console.

 The only issue was that like many older Sega consoles, it has a weak sync signal, and on my XRGB Mini some sync dropouts occurred.
 I needed to boost the sync as well.
-Rather than do this myself, I ordered a Mega Drive RGB cable with boosted sync built into the scart plug.
-It’s also powered by the 5V output of the console, but I’ll wire my amp in parallel and there should be plenty of current available.
+I was feeling lazy so rather than do this myself, I ordered a Mega Drive RGB cable with boosted sync built into the scart plug.
+It is also powered by the 5V output of the console, but I’ll wire my amp in parallel and there should be plenty of current available.

 An additional complication is that when using the FM unit, you only get composite video.
 You route video through the FM unit, which mixes in the FM audio when appropriate and outputs both video and audio from its own AV out.
 But it’s only a 5 pin din, so no RGB.